dbilgili/Github-Mockup/README.md

 - Infinite scrolling by using `fetchMore` feature of Apollo Client.
 - Option to search for user accounts.
 - Displaying `README` markdown content for the description section of the modal.
-- Workaround for `BrowserRouter` with static server for pretty URLs
+- Workaround for `BrowserRouter` with static server for pretty URLs.